aliha55anch/hotel-booking-management/README.md

 # StayHub — Hotel Booking System

 A full-stack hotel booking platform where users can browse hotels, book rooms, and pay online.
 Hotel owners manage their properties through a dedicated dashboard.
 Built with React + Vite on the frontend and Express + MongoDB on the backend.
+Whole project is built in Typescript.

 **Live:** [https://stayhubhotel.vercel.app](https://stayhubhotel.vercel.app)